 Coordination mainly happens through emails and phone calls.
 Also, using apps like Slack.

 #4 Managing outsource teams: a U.S. engineer managing engineers in other countries.
 Like India.

 This work is all done over the computer regardless.
-So it’s a no-brainer.
+So it’s a no-brainer to work remotely.

 #5 Software engineering: software development perfectly translates over to remote work.
-Most all the production and testing you can do on a computer anywhere.
+Most of the production and testing you do on a computer.

-Also, most software engineers are tech-savvy enough to know how to use digital team tools.
-This is already woven into the software development culture.
+Plus, most software engineers are tech-savvy enough to know how to use digital team tools.
+This is already woven into the software development work culture.

-One reason why companies like Twitter have shifted taken such an extreme approach.
-They’re allowing their employees to forever work remotely.
+It’s one reason why companies like Twitter have taken an extreme approach.
+Twitter is allowing its employees to forever work remotely.